 Conclusion: Library Management in DxO PhotoLab 4

 In conclusion, compared to Lightroom the Library Management is fairly basic.
-This in some ways is a strength, it means your library is portable, you are not locked into PhotoLab 4 if for example you want to do some work in Photoshop.
+This is a strength in some ways, it means your library is portable, you are not locked into PhotoLab 4 if, for example, you want to do some work in Photoshop.

 I cannot do HDR in PhotoLab 4, but I can always use the Nik Collection HDR Efex.